chharvey/counterpoint/docs/spec/notation.md

 ### The Syntactic Grammar
-The syntactic context-free grammar for the Solid programming language has as its terminal symbols the tokens defined by the lexical grammar, excluding certain tokens such as comments.
+The syntactic context-free grammar for the Counterpoint Programming Language has as its terminal symbols the tokens defined by the lexical grammar, excluding certain tokens such as comments.
-The syntactic grammar is a set of productions that describes how sequences of tokens can form syntactically correct components of Solid programs.
+The syntactic grammar is a set of productions that describes how sequences of tokens can form syntactically correct components of Counterpoint programs.

 A parser is a mechanism that performs syntactic analysis, or “parsing”: It reads a stream of token inputs, and arranges them into a **parse tree** according to the rules of the syntactic grammar.